Memorial: Richard Courtney Balding

 This is a horrible section of pavement - lined with coaches, many with their engines running, uggh, but we are glad we walked it because, in the first arched bay of the marble-clad building, we found this rather sorry memorial.

 Balding's father (and we think Balding himself) was a senior manager in the United Friendly Insurance Company.
 Our researches suggest that UF's offices were at 38-42 Southwark Bridge Road from at least the 1960s until 1997 when they moved to Cheshire.
 We'd date the current, grim, post-modern office building to the 1980s which tallies with the date on the inscription.
-So the pediment must belong to the UF offices that were here before, but can we find a picture?
-No.
+So the pediment must belong to the UF offices that were here before.

 2016: the building is occupied by Sungard Availability Services - it's anyone's guess what they do.